The University Honors Program Curriculum Suggested Timeline

 The goal of the curriculum is to provide students with a well-rounded education and, at the same time, to give them a chance to follow their own academic, professional or creative interests.
-To graduate as an Honors Scholar, a student will take seven courses with the honors program and complete a senior project.
+To graduate as a University Scholar, a student will take eight courses with the honors program and complete a senior project.
 Below is a list of the requirements:

-- Honors Colloquia: HON 301, 302, 303, and 304 (sophomore and/or junior years).
-These are courses selected by the honors students themselves on topics of general interest.
+Designed as intensive seminars, these courses are unique to the University Honors Program.
 They are mid-level courses that assume no prior background in the area.
-A colloquium generally requires research, an oral presentation and at least one major paper.
-Topics are announced at least a year in advance.
+A colloquium generally requires research, an oral presentation, and at least one major paper.
+Topics are selected by student vote and are announced at least a year in advance.

-The program accepts all credits received by AP or duel-enrollment.
+The program accepts all credits received by AP or dual-enrollment.